automl/Auto-PyTorch/docs/dev_suggestion.rst

 Optimization of pipeline
 ------------------------

-To optimize pipeline, we use SMAC as mentioned earlier.
+To optimize the pipeline, we use SMAC as mentioned earlier.
-Given a configuration, AutoPytorch pipeline fits a pipeline and and finally saves to disc using the function evaluator `ExecuteTaFuncWithQueue`.
+Given a configuration, AutoPytorch fits a pipeline and finally saves to disc using the function evaluator `ExecuteTaFuncWithQueue`.
 `ExecuteTaFuncWithQueue` is basically a worker that reads a dataset from disc, fits a pipeline, and collects the performance result, which is communicated back to the main process via a Queue.